yehoshoua/docker-dev-ssl-proxy/README.md

-A simple nginx proxy which creates a self-signed SSL certificate for local development.
+A simple nginx proxy behind a self-generated & self-signed SSL certificate.

 # Building

+Note: Building this package creates a new SSL certificate automatically.

 ```
 docker build -t docker-dev-ssl-proxy .